 There is simply no rationale for dishonesty in Canada’s immigration program.If you receive advice from an immigration professional to provide untruthful information, you should run in the other direction.

 The consequences for providing false information in an immigration application are significant both for the individual applicant and anyone counselling misrepresentation in an immigration application.
-Section 40.
-(1)(a) of IRPA provides as follows:
+The Immigration Refugee and Protection Act (IRPA) at Section a0.
+(1)(a) provides as follows:

 (a) for directly or indirectly misrepresenting or withholding material fact relating to a relevant matter that induces or could induce an error in the administration of this Act.